 - Enrollment at any community college, college or university in the State of Nebraska during the 12 months prior to the term for which residency is sought can adversely affect your eligibility.
 Transcripts from each institution will need to be provided before a final residency decision can be made.

 - Complete and submit an Application For Residency Classification via eForm or via Paper Form

-- Residency questions should be sent to to appropriate office:
+- Residency questions should be sent to the appropriate office: